Panhandle Milling’s 2020 Guide to Holiday Entertaining

 • What am I going to do for food?

-Decide on a budget
+Decide on a budget.

-Cook ahead of time
+Cook ahead of time.

 Less time in the kitchen means more time with guests.
 And spending time with people is the whole point of a party in the first place.
 And if you haven’t spotted our theme yet, cooking in advance also helps reduce stress.
 Prepping in advance gives you time to make memories.
-So let’s get to those recipes!
+So, let’s get to those recipes!

 Choosing the right recipes for your holiday party

-Recipes served at room temperature
+Recipes served at room temperature.

 Mastering Christmas Dessert recipes for that infamous holiday cookie exchange

-The cookie exchange sounds like a great idea until the night before when you still need to decide on a recipe, AND go to the grocery store, AND cook eight dozen cookies.
+The cookie exchange sounds like a great idea until the night before when you still need to decide on a recipe, go to the grocery store, AND cook eight dozen cookies.

-Panhandle Milling is here to help — we can save you a trip to the grocery store now, just buy some of our amazing baking flours from our online store.
+Panhandle Milling is here to help — we can save you a trip to the grocery store now; buy some of our amazing baking flours from our online store.
 And we’ve also got holiday cookie recipes formulated by our in-house chef with our very own flour.

 Finding the right holiday baking recipe for any occasion